Additional Funding Beyond the Post-9/11 GI Bill

 Under certain circumstances, you can also use this for remedial, deficiency, and refresher courses.
 These benefits are payable for 10 years after you are released from honorable active duty service.

-This benefit can be for up to 36 months based on the type of training you want, the length of your service, your category, any college fund eligibility, and whether you used the $600 Buy-Up Program.
+This benefit was offered for up to 36 months based on the type of training you want, the length of your service, your category, college fund eligibility, and other factors.

 The Yellow Ribbon Program

-The Yellow Ribbon Program is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
+The Yellow Ribbon Program is an active option for students who qualify.
+It’s a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
 Participating schools help fund tuition expenses that exceed the annual maximum cap for a private school or the resident tuition at a public school.

-- Participating colleges or universities may contribute up to 50% of the expenses, and the VA would provide matching funds.
+- Participating colleges or universities may contribute toward expenses, and the VA would provide matching funds.

-- The schools must agree to certain standards to be part of the Yellow Ribbon Program.
+- The schools must agree to meet specific standards to participate in the Yellow Ribbon Program.

 - There may be limited availability.
 Apply for the benefit early; it is offered on a first-come, first-served basis.